SylviaOne/Repo-hub/README.md

-## Why was the broom late for the meeting?
-He overswept.
+## I was shocked when I was diagnosed as colorblind...
+It came out of the purple.